dleonard0/red-json/STYLE.md

 ## Differences to style(9)

-When testing a pointer for NULL, rely on conversion to boolean.
+When testing a pointer for NULL, you may rely on conversion to boolean.
 That is, use `if (p)` or `if (!p)`.
+This is preferred when NULL is being used to form a monad type;
+that is where `if (p)` can be read as "if p exists".

 `sizeof` is a keyword and is followed by a space.
-Do not parenthesize its argument unless it is a type, or a complicated expression.
+Do not parenthesize its argument, unless it is a type or a confusing expression.
+The reason for this is that `sizeof` never evaluates its argument, and treating `sizeof` as though it were a function implies a consistency where there is none.

+Function prototypes should name their arguments.
+This is required for doxygen-style documentation and assists integrated editors.

 ## Clarifications to style(9)